justin13601/ACES/terminology.md

 ```
 - Trigger
-  - Gap start (trigger)
+  - Gap Start (Trigger)
-    - Gap end (Gap start + 48h)
+    - Gap End (Gap Start + 48h)
-      - Target Start (Gap end)
+      - Target Start (Gap End)
-        - Target End (subsequent `"is_discharge"` or `"is_death"`)
+        - Target End (subsequent "is_discharge" or "is_death")
   - Input End
 ```

-Our algorithm will naturally rely on this hierarchical structure by performing a set of recursive database search operations to extract the windows that satisfy the constraints of the configuration file, recursing over each subtree to find windows that satisfy the constraints of those subtrees individually.
+Our algorithm will naturally rely on this hierarchical structure by performing a set of recursive database search operations to extract the windows that satisfy the constraints of the configuration file by recursing over each subtree to find windows that satisfy the constraints of those subtrees individually.

-In the rest of this document, we will detail how our algorithm to automatically extract records that meet these criteria works, the terminology we use to describe our algorithm (here and in the raw source code and code comments), the limitations of this algorithm and kinds of tasks it cannot express, and the true configuration language that we use in practice to specify these windows.
+In the rest of this document, we will detail how our algorithm automatically extracts records that meet these criteria, the terminology we use to describe our algorithm (both here and in the raw source code and code comments), the limitations of this algorithm and kinds of tasks it cannot express, and the true configuration language that we use in practice to specify these windows.